Skip to content

 Once authenticated, you will be logged into the server and can start executing commands.

 Want to simplify server management?
 Install the BeAdmin Panel and manage your server through an easy-to-use interface.
+Learn more in the Installation Guide.

 To disconnect from the server, type: